Santería: Toque de santo

 Santería's main public ritual is a drumming ceremony called the toque de santo, or tambor.
 Lasting for up to several hours, this is usually seen as an offering to the oricha, performed to gain their favor.
 The goal of the rhythms and songs is to summon the oricha to earth, at which point they can possess one of the participants.
 It is believed that the collective energy built up by the group is necessary in achieving this.
 In turn, the oricha are believed capable of soothing the grieving, healing the sick, blessing the deserving, and rebuking those who have behaved badly.

-The toque de santo uses double-headed drums called batá, which are sometimes regarded as the central symbol of Santería.
+The toque de santo uses double-headed drums called batá; these are deemed sacred, and are sometimes regarded as the central symbol of Santería.
 There are multiple types of batá: the iyá is the largest, the itótele is smaller, and the okónkolo is the smallest.
 For ceremonial purposes, these drums must be wooden; adding metal elements could offend Changó, who is associated with wooden artefacts, because of their links with his enemy, Ogun.
 They may however have brass bells associated with Ochún, known as chaworo, affixed to their rim.
+Each ceremonial drum has to be "born" from an existing example, the latter constituting its "godfather," and in this way they form lineages.
 Before being used in ceremonies, these drums are baptized, after which they are referred to as a tambor de fundamento.
 This baptism entails washing the drums in omiero, making sacrifices to Osain, and affixing an afoubo, a small leather bag containing items including a parrot feather and glass beads, to the interior of the drum.